Bilal-Aston/fiber-audio/README.md

 make

-can be installed with : sudo apt install gcc-avr binutils-avr avr-libc avrdude make
+can be installed with : sudo apt install gcc-avr binutils-avr avr-libc avrdude build-essential

 or use whatever toolchain you want